 In this blog, we highlight the dangers content moderators face and provide practical solutions to these challenges.
-We review the foundations trust and safety teams need to build resilience programs and protect the wellbeing of digital first responders.
+We review the foundations that trust and safety management needs to build resilience programs and protect the wellbeing of digital first responders.

 While it’s clear that exposure to harmful content may impact the exposed, the extent is greater than one might expect.
 Research today highlights that prolonged exposure to specific content without workspace support can significantly impair health and cause long lasting mental health symptoms.
 A 2014 study found that viewing coverage of the Boston Marathon bombing for six or more hours a day caused more stress than actually being present at the attack.

 With tough performance appraisals based on accuracy and judgment calls, psychological effects are exacerbated.
 PTSD, anxiety, and depression are just a few of the side effects.
 Vicarious trauma, a form of PTSD, causes those working with victims of trauma to experience significant psychological distress.
 This phenomenon is seen with psychologists and now, it is increasingly seen with content moderators.

 Companies are affected as well.
 When employees are unwell, their work suffers and productivity decreases.
 Furthermore, platforms may even face liability if they do not take measures to protect their employees.

 Workplace wellness programs must be implemented to address the needs of those exposed to harmful content and the stressors of performance.